-- Ensure your poultry and ground meat is cooked through to a temperature above 165 degrees to kill any foodborne illnesses.
-Whole meat, such as steak, chops and roasts should reach at least 145 degrees.
+- Ensure your poultry and ground meat is cooked through to a temperature above 165 degrees to prevent any foodborne illnesses.
+Whole meat, such as steak, chops, and roasts should reach at least 145 degrees.

 - Turn the burner on “high” for 5 minutes when finished to burn off any excess grease and drippings.